MarcoStb1993/robot_statemachine/rsm_additions/README.md

 needs to be changed in the configuration to change to reverse mode, this service just replies that it was successful.

-If the kinect mapping is interrupted, a service is provided that moves the camera back to it's centered position while the RSM is continuing.
+If the Realsense mapping is interrupted, a service is provided that moves the camera back to it's centered position while the RSM is continuing.

 ## Examples